GothamCode.com

 - assblocker blocks IPv4 addresses of

 monitoring mail log files.
-Does not support the shitshow that are IPv6
+Does not support IPv6 addresses, becuase trying

 valid HTML documents.
-It is designed for cmark-gfm, but can be
+It is designed for cmark-gfm (Github Flavor Markdown), but can be

 used with any other Markdown filter that accepts input on STDIN end